Positivity and representations of surface groups: Closedness

-\begin{proposition}{ } The set of $\Theta$-positive representations is a subset of $\operatorname{Hom}^*(\pi_1(S),G)$. \end{proposition} \begin{proof} Let us first note that since the centralizer of a positive triple is compact, the centralizer of a positive representation is compact as well.
+The first part is a consequence of Proposition \ref{pro:prox-pos}.
+Let us first note that since the centralizer of a positive triple is compact, the centralizer of a positive representation is compact as well.
 Let $\rho\colon \pi_1(S) \to \G$ be a positive representation with $\rho$-equivariant positive boundary map $\xi\colon \bgrf \to \gp$.
 Then $\rho$ is $\Theta$-Anosov with boundary map $\xi$.
 This remains true when restricting the representation to a finite index subgroup.
 To argue by contradiction we can thus assume that without loss of generality $\rho(\pi_1(S))$ is contained in a proper parabolic subgroup of $\G$.
-We consider the semi-simplification $\rho^{ss}$ of $\rho$, which is its projection to a Levi factor of the parabolic subgroup.
-Then by~\cite[Proposition~2.39]{ggkw_anosov} the semi-simplification is $\Theta$-Anosov with $\rho^{ss}$-equivariant boundary map $\xi^{ss}$.
-Since the semisimplification is the $\G$-orbit of $\rho^{ss}$ in $\operatorname{Hom}(\pi_1(S),G)$ is the unique closed orbit in the closure of the $\G$-orbit of $\rho$.
-There exists a path $g_t \in G$ such that $\rho^{ss}$ is the limit of $g_t \rho {g_t}^{-1}$.
+We consider the semi-simplification $\rho^{ss}$ of~$\rho$, whose image is contained in a Levi factor of the parabolic subgroup.

+By \cite[Proposition 1.8]{ggkw_anosov} the semi-simplification~$\rho^{ss}$ is $\Theta$-Anosov, denote $\xi^{ss}$ the $\rho^{ss}$-equivariant boundary map.
+Since $\rho^{ss}$ belongs to the closure of the $\G$-orbit of $\rho$; there exists thus a sequence $\seq{g}$ in~$\G$ such that $\rho^{ss}$ is the limit of $g_m \rho g_{m}^{-1}$.
 Since the boundary map $\xi^{ss}$ is transverse, Lemma~\ref{lem:open-trip} implies that the boundary map $\xi^{ss}$ is also positive as well.
 But this is a contradiction because the centralizer of $\rho^{ss}$ in $\G$ contains the center of the Levi factor of the parabolic subgroup which is non-compact. \end{proof}

+By a classical result of Borel and Tits \cite[Corollaire 3.3]{Borel:1971vd} (proved also by Morozov~\cite{MorozovRegularity} in characteristic zero), the set $\operatorname{Hom}^*(\pi_1(S),\G)$ is contained in the set of reductive homomorphisms, \emph{i.e.}\ representations $\rho\colon \pi_1(S) \to \G$, whose Zariski closure is reductive.
+Thus a direct consequence of Theorem~\ref{prop:nonpara} is